-There is a recent effort toward extending VQA tasks to a wider range of languages~\cite{gupta2020unified,pfeiffer-etal-2022-xgqa,vivoli2022must,changpinyo-etal-2023-maxm,li2023empirical,raj-khan-etal-2021-towards-developing} by providing a multilingual VQA datasets.
-For example, ~\citet{gao2015you} created a free-form bilingual VQA dataset (FM-IQA) contains over 150,000 images and 310,000 freestyle Chinese question-answer pairs and their English translations. \citet{raj-khan-etal-2021-towards-developing} developed a large-scale multilingual and code-mixed VQA dataset (MuCo-VQA) supporting five languages.
-Of more relevance are the works xGQA (8 languages)~\cite{pfeiffer-etal-2022-xgqa} and MaXM (7 languages)~\cite{changpinyo-etal-2023-maxm}, which apply translation-based protocols to expand VQA data beyond English.
-However, the translation-based multilingual VQA datasets inherently face issues, such as the ``Visual-textual misalignment'' problem, where only the text in question-answer pairs is processed, while the visual text in images is overlooked.
-Additionally, the nuanced meaning and context are often distorted; language bias introduced by machine translation models, and the coverage of certain question types is limited, as highlighted by~\citet{changpinyo-etal-2023-maxm}.
+There are some recent efforts toward extending VQA tasks to a broader range of languages~\citep{gupta2020unified,pfeiffer-etal-2022-xgqa,vivoli2022must,changpinyo-etal-2023-maxm,li2023empirical,raj-khan-etal-2021-towards-developing} by providing multilingual VQA datasets.
+For example, ~\citet{gao2015you} created a free-form bilingual VQA dataset (FM-IQA) containing over 150,000 images and 310,000 freestyle Chinese question-answer pairs and English translations. \citet{raj-khan-etal-2021-towards-developing} developed a large-scale multilingual and code-mixed VQA dataset (MuCo-VQA) supporting five languages.
+Of more relevance are the works xGQA (7 languages)~\citep{pfeiffer-etal-2022-xgqa} and MaXM (7 languages)~\citep{changpinyo-etal-2023-maxm}, which apply translation-based protocols to expand VQA data beyond English.
+However, the translation-based multilingual VQA datasets inherently face issues, such as the ``visual-textual misalignment'' problem, where only the textual information in question-answer pairs is considered, while the visual text in images is overlooked.
+Additionally, the nuanced meaning and context are often distorted; language bias is introduced by machine translation models, and the coverage of certain question types is limited, as highlighted by~\cite {changpinyo-etal-2023-maxm}.
 Moreover, none of the previous multilingual datasets focus on text-centric scenarios where multilingual text frequently occurs.

-Our benchmark distinguishes itself by focusing on multilingual text-centric VQA scenarios using human expert annotations.
-To the best of our knowledge, the MTVQA benchmark is the first dataset to provide native human annotations for such scenarios.
-It covers 9 languages, thereby facilitating the training and evaluation of multilingual models in diverse linguistic contexts.
-Additionally, our dataset can gauge the VQA system's ability for not only high-resource languages but also those that are typically underrepresented in current datasets~\cite{biten2019scene,singh2019towards,mathew2021docvqa,mathew2022infographicvqa,gao2015you}.

-The MTVQA benchmark addresses a significant gap in existing datasets by catering to the crucial needs of low-resource languages through annotations from native speakers across multiple languages.
-Our pioneering efforts distinctly position the MTVQA benchmark as a unique multilingual VQA resource, advancing the frontier of machine learning research.